frans0i-cyber/cybersec-labs/tryhackme/README.md

 ## ✅ Completed Modules

+- 🔹 **How Website Work**
+  To exploit a website, you first need to know how they are created.

 - 🔹 **HTTP in detail**
   Learn about how you request content from a web server using the HTTP protocol.